ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/API-Request-enrichment.md

 * if output's JSONPath wasn't found - event will be sent to `enriched/bad` bucket
 * if server returned any non-successful response or timed-out - event will be sent to `enriched/bad` bucket
 * if server response returned JSON which invalidated by schema provided in output - event will be sent to `shredded/bad`
+* if input JSONPath will match non-primitive value in context or unstructured event, enrichment will try to stringify it.
+Array will be concatenated with commas, `null` will be transformed to string "null", object will be just stringified and will inevitable result in invalid URL

 ### Data generated